dis-sg/dis-sg.github.io/_posts/2025-12-27-new-government-brand-identities-2025-pt-2.md

 <figcaption><a href="https://www.mom.gov.sg" target="_blank">(Source)</a></figcaption>
 </figure>

 The Ministry of Manpower unveiled its refreshed logo during its 70th anniversary celebration in April.
-Its first rebrand since its name change from the Ministry of Labour in 1999, the new brandmark keeps the spirit of the original logo by simplifying it and using a more contrasting colour palette to stand out in the digital age.
+Its first rebrand since its name change from the Ministry of Labour in 1999, the new brandmark keeps the spirit of the original logo — simplifying it and using a more contrasting colour palette to stand out in the digital age.

 <blockquote>
 The circle at the top of the logo reflects our focus on people — employers, employees, and MOMers – highlighting that they are at the heart of everything we do.
 Three distinctive stripes represent the vital tripartite partnership between government, employers, and unions, emphasising our collaborative efforts to create a resilient and dynamic workforce.
 The colour palette balances stability and relatability: a dark blue, signifying trust and stability; a modern blue representing adaptability and innovation; and an orange accent adding warmth and relatability.